SamuelTulach/SaberHighlight/README.md

 ![screenshot](screenshot.png)

 ## Installation
-Following mods are required:
+Following mods are required (both installed by default by [ModAssistant](https://github.com/Assistant/ModAssistant)):
 - BSIPA
-- Zenject
 - SiraUtil

 You will also need to place GfeSDK.dll and HighlightsPlugin64.dll to Beat Saber\Beat Saber_Data\Plugins\x86_64.